No products in the cart.

 • Nausea

-The risk of side effects is substantially lower with intrathecal baclofen pump therapy.
+Because of the smaller dosage, the risk of side effects is substantially lower among those using an intrathecal baclofen pump.
 However, complications may still occur.
-These are more frequently attributed to malfunction of the implant, which can lead to insufficient dosing.
+These are frequently attributed to malfunction of the implant, which can lead to inappropriate dosing.

 Potential complications that may arise when using an intrathecal baclofen pump include: